moosylog/exchange_collectors/README.md

 These sample code snippets authenticate to the API and will list your balance.

-Please **Star ★** on the top of this page if you like this page and you want to motivate me to publish more.
+Please **★ Star** on the top of this page if you like this page and you want to motivate me to publish more.

 # Available